thisiswhale/ttt/README.md

 #### Process #1
 - I previously created a Tic Tac Toe game in JS to play against an AI using the minimax algorithm.
 I'm reusing some of the previous code to implement into this assignment.
 - This time, I need to build with an option to play against a human player or a computer.
 I build the application using closures to break my methods with a single responsibility while following the MVC design.
 - I used Mocha testing to check all my variables are running as it purpose.

+#### Process #2
+- I decided to refactor my game into a OOP approach since SOLID is the foundation of OOP.
+I had a difficult time applying the principles in a procedural programming approach.